Veracitea/GoodreadsScraping/readme.md

 [Book Recommendation App Demo](https://clipchamp.com/watch/9gKmng3Q23W)

 Note that the API key and password to the database is attached in the system to enable extraction.

+Scraped data formed the bulk of the information (66,000+ data).
+Around 1000 datapoints were obtained from the Amazon API due to Amazon API limitation and were discarded subsequently.
+The API trial can be accessed from https://github.com/kirubhaharini/CZ4125-Data-Products-App.